SRJPE/JPE-datasets/data-raw/standard-format-data-prep/README.md

     -   Carcass

-FlowWest standardized encodings and column types to match across streams.
-We joined the data, reformatted the data, and conducted additional QC and exploratory analysis of the combined data in Rmd documents located within this directory.
-Markdown documents containing original QC or raw datasets for each stream can be found in [`data-raw/QC-markdowns`](https://github.com/FlowWest/JPE-datasets/tree/documentation/data-raw/qc-markdowns).
+FlowWest standardized encodings and column types to enable joining of datasets across streams.
+The code for these transformations along with additional QC and exploratory analysis of the combined data is in Rmd documents located within this directory.
+Markdown documents containing original QC or raw datasets for individual streams can be found in [`data-raw/QC-markdowns`](https://github.com/FlowWest/JPE-datasets/tree/documentation/data-raw/qc-markdowns).
 This directory contains the following Rmd documents:

 -   [`rst_catch_standard_format.Rmd`](https://github.com/FlowWest/JPE-datasets/blob/documentation/data-raw/standard-format-data-prep/rst_catch_standard_format.Rmd) contains the code used to generate `standard_catch.csv`
 -   [`rst_trap_standard_format.Rmd`](https://github.com/FlowWest/JPE-datasets/blob/documentation/data-raw/standard-format-data-prep/rst_trap_standard_format.Rmd) contains the code used to generate `standard_trap.csv`